 B.2.
-Title I. Part A. School-Parent Compacts
+Title I, Part A, School-Parent Compacts

-Each school served with Title I shall jointly develop, with parents, for all children receiving Title I services, a School-Parent Compact that outlines how parents, the entire school staff, and students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership to help children achieve the state's high standards.
+Each Title I school shall jointly develop, with parents, for all children receiving Title I services, a School-Parent Compact that outlines how parents, the entire school staff, and students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership to help children achieve the state's high standards.
 Section 1116(d)